-Master of Science in Engineering; Civil Engineering
+Master of Science in Engineering - Civil and Environmental Engineering

 The Department of Civil and Environmental Engineering & Construction (CEEC) at UNLV offers a number of areas of engineering options leading to the Master of Science in Engineering (MSE) - Civil & Environmental Engineering.
 Specific areas of engineering that are currently available include Construction, Geotechnical, Structural, Transportation, and Water Resources/ Environmental.
 MSE students should follow the graduate rules and milestones of the program mentioned in CEEC Graduate Student Handbook.

 For information regarding accreditation at UNLV, please head over to Academic Program Accreditations.

 - An ability to develop, evaluate, and assess new techniques, skills, and tools to solve complex engineering and construction related problems.

 - An ability to acquire engineering and construction knowledge in the area of their expertise (construction, geotechnical, structural, transportation, and water resources/environmental).

 - An ability to critically read and analyze literature, develop research hypothesis, and create methodology to solve research problems related to the area of their expertise.

 - An ability to collect and analyze research data interpret and synthesize the findings through peer reviewed conference proceedings and journal papers.